mjc90/Login-and-Logo-Testing/README.md

-# Project 2 - OrangeHRM Logo Verification Automation
+# Project 2 - OrangeHRM Login Verification Automation

 The primary objective of this project is to automate the verification of the presence of the OrangeHRM logo on the OrangeHRM homepage using the Behave framework with Selenium for web automation.